aws/aws-dotnet-deploy/src/AWS.Deploy.Recipes/CdkTemplates/ConsoleAppECSFargateService/README.md

 ## Can I add more settings to the recipe?

-As you customize the deployment project you might want to present the user's of the deployment project more settings that will be displayed in the AWS.Deploy.CLI tool package or AWS Toolkit for Visual Studio.
+As you customize the deployment project you might want to present the user's of the deployment project more settings that will be displayed in the AWS.Deploy.Tools package or AWS Toolkit for Visual Studio.
 The recipe file in the deployment project can be modified to add new settings.
 Below is the link to the JSON schema for the recipe.